 I start my Stagger Bee scratch built using a great set of Andy Clancy Aviation Stagger Bee plans (see images above), assembly manual, and an RCM review that you can download from: Aerofred Stagger Bee Webpage, and/or Outerzone Stagger Bee Webpage.
 Please take a moment and check out this link to "Andy Clancy Designs."

-This posting is as of 20 November 2024 and I updated my “Stagger Bee Build Description” which you can view and download using the link provided below.
+This posting is as of 7 December 2024 and I updated my “Stagger Bee Build Description” which you can view and download using the link provided below.
 Also, the “Stagger Bee Materials and Hardware List” link below contains all the materials and hardware required to build my Stagger Bee.
 I will update this list as I proceed through the build.

-Building the Modified Wheel Skirts
+Building the Modified Bottom Wing

 If you have any questions about this build, please feel free to send me an email @: Stagger Bee.